UnionPAC/learn-react-hooks/README.md

 ✨ I made this repository for 2 reasons:

-1. To refresh myself on all of the different React Hooks and how they are used.
+1. To refresh myself on all of the different React Hooks and how they are used

 2. As a tool to be used if I need a quick reminder of a Hook in the future